Preventing and reporting bias, discrimination, harassment, and sexual and related misconduct

 As an educational institution and employer, Cornell University is committed to creating and maintaining a diverse and inclusive environment.

 This commitment dates back to the founding of the university.
 In 1865, Ezra Cornell proclaimed, "I would found an Institution where any person can find instruction in any study."
-The statement articulates Cornell's democratic values and the university's enduring commitment to diversity, inclusion, and equal opportunity.
+More than 150 years later, the “... any person ... any study” principle continues to guide the university community.
+Cornell welcomes students, faculty, and staff with diverse backgrounds from across the globe to pursue world-class education and career opportunities.

 Cornell University Precollege Studies embraces this commitment.
 We will not tolerate any form of bias, harassment, discrimination, or sexual and related misconduct.

-Behavior reflecting bias, discrimination, harassment, or sexual and related misconduct may constitute a violation of the Precollege Studies Code of Academic Integrity (available in the spring as a PDF) and/or local, state, and federal laws.
+Behavior reflecting bias, discrimination, harassment, or sexual and related misconduct may constitute a violation of the Precollege Studies Code of Academic Integrity and/or local, state, and federal laws.

 How do I make a report?

-Individuals who believe they are victims of a crime should contact the Cornell Police (607.255.1111) and, if appropriate, other local police agencies (911) immediately, so that the matter can be addressed and support services made available.
+In case of an emergency, contact the Cornell Police (607.255.1111) and, if appropriate, other local police agencies (911) immediately, so that the matter can be addressed and support services made available.